-If you are a business owner looking to sell or a person wanting to buy a business our solicitors can also advise on all the legal issues that arise in running a business.
+If you are a business owner looking to sell or a person wanting to buy a business our solicitors can advise on all the legal issues that arise as well as issues related to running a business.

 There are two main ways in which to acquire a business that is already trading: